Some of these ideas for improving Shaker Square are

 Senior Wednesdays on the Square

-program got us to thinking that thousands of persons
+That got me to thinking that thousands of persons

-over 65 live around the Square.
-Yet we know of no
+over 65 live around the Square, yet there is no

 restaurant on the Square that offers an